ruthvij17/Zomato-clone/README.md

 # Zomato-clone
-Ruthvij
+Zomato clone using HTML, CSS and JavaScript
-Zomato clone using HTML, CSS and Css
+First project on full stack development